Two men enter.

 Ray: I assume you’re coming along?
 You always come along with my schemes.

 Mort: I haven’t agreed to anything.
+Hold the revolution; the horses are still being fed.

 Ray: Come to think of it you have been decidedly quiet since we first stepped onto this stage to begin what appears to be a theatrical performance but is merely a polite conversation between two friends.